Why Can't I Have It ALL in a Relationship?

 AILO's Mission: Bringing Love Back

 This is where AILO™ steps in.
-Unlike traditional dating apps that encourage endless swiping, AILO is on a mission to restore love to its rightful place.
-That being at the center of relationships.
+Unlike traditional dating apps that encourage endless swiping, AILO is on a mission to restore love to its rightful place—at the center of relationships.

 - Bratty demands?
 Out.
 AILO isn't a playground for those who expect someone to wait on them hand and foot.

 - Authentic compatibility?
 Essential.
-Using science-based matching, AILO focuses on deeper compatibility rooted in values, lifestyle, and human nature, not just surface attraction.
+Using science-based matching, AILO focuses on deeper compatibility rooted in values, lifestyle, and human nature.

 Why Love Can't Be Bought